 Getting your black-eyed peas in is pretty easy, you can open a can and heat it up or I’ve found frozen peas with a little onion and bacon to be even better!

 And while I like cabbage okay, it’s not a vegetable I seek out on a regular basis, besides the occasional summer coleslaw.
 Thankfully though, I have a recipe that makes me excited to eat cabbage each year.

 It’s one of my Grandmother’s recipes.
-She made it every New Year’s as well, because the Marino family wasn’t all that found of cabbage either.
+She made it every New Year’s as well because the Marino family wasn’t all that fond of cabbage either.
 It’s basically a rice casserole, kind of like stuffed cabbage… unstuffed. 😉

-As proof to how important this recipe was to me, I wrote it in the back of one of my very first cookbooks.
+As proof of how important this recipe was to me, I wrote it in the back of one of my very first cookbooks.

 Over the years, I’ve made a few slight modifications.
-This year’s modifications included making homemade cream of mushroom. using hot Italian turkey sausage and finishing the dish it in the oven instead of the microwave.
-I can’t tell you how delicious this was!!
+This year’s modifications included making homemade cream of mushroom. using hot Italian turkey sausage and finishing the dish in the oven instead of the microwave.
+I can’t tell you how delicious this is!!

 Cut about 1/2 to 1/4 head of cabbage, depending on the size of the cabbage, into small chunks.
-Enough to cover the bottom of the dish.
+Enough to cover the bottom of the 9×12 dish.
 Microwave for 4 minutes.
 Shuffle around and cook for 2 minutes more.
-(I don’t like the cabbage over cooked, so just use your judgement here.)
+(I don’t like the cabbage overcooked, so just use your judgment here.)

-Cut sausage from casing and brown with 3/4 cup chopped onion.
+If needed cut the Italian sausage from the casing and brown with 3/4 cup chopped onion.

 Meanwhile, make some rice.
 I have been using Minute brown rice for the last few years.
 One bag is the perfect amount.

 Once rice and sausage are cooked, combine in a bowl with cream of mushroom soup and green onions.
 (I’ll include the mushroom soup recipe below.)